What Beneficiaries Are Entitled to Know

 A trustee shall send to the distributees or permissible distributees of trust income or principal and to other beneficiaries who request it, at least annually and at the termination of the trust, a report of the trust property, liabilities, receipts and disbursements, including the source and amount of the trustee's compensation.

-A.R.S. § 14-10813(C)Trustees must also provide at least thirty days' notice before changing their compensation.
-A beneficiary can waive the right to reports, but that waiver can be withdrawn at any time for future reports.
-Transparency is the default, and the burden falls on the trustee to maintain it.
+A.R.S. § 14-10813(C)Trustees must also give at least thirty days' notice before changing their pay.
+A beneficiary can waive the right to reports.
+However, they can take back that waiver at any time for future reports.